 The Migratory Birds Convention Act, 1994 (MBCA) regulates the protection and conservation of migratory birds as populations and individuals and protects their nests.
 The Act applies to any areas that provide potential for nesting habitat of migratory birds.
 Section 6 of the Migratory Bird Regulations (2020) prohibits the disturbance, destruction of nests, eggs of migratory birds (Government of Canada, 1994).
-In order to comply with MBCA requirements, vegetation clearing activities will be required to adhere to established timing windows in order to prevent impacts to breeding birds.
+To comply with MBCA requirements, vegetation clearing activities will be recommended to adhere to established timing windows to prevent impacts to breeding birds.